How do people in Star Trek ever find anything in the computer?

 But you never, ever see people in Star Trek giving their programs meaningful or useful names, like “crusher-inert-gaseous-nebulae-analysis-program”.
 And why are programs named after the author anyway, who ever does that?
 You keep your stuff in your own profile, so you never need to names things after yourself.

-Perhaps, by the 24th century, we'll have wireless neural interfaces that know what you want just by reading your mind, so you won't need anything as boring as a coherent file-naming convention, when you can just tell it to run what I want.
+Perhaps, by the 24th century, we'll have wireless neural interfaces that know what you want just by reading your mind (we suspect this is true, because the doors always seem to know when someone wants to walk through them!).
+With that kind of technology, you wouldn't need anything as boring as a coherent file-naming convention, when you can just tell it to run what I want.
 But then if that's the case, why bother to name anything at all?
 You may as well just call everything “untitled” ...

-Which a lot of people do today ... maybe it's not so unrealistic after all!
+Which come to think of it, is what a lot of people do now ... maybe it's not so unrealistic after all!

 Categories...